munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code new-bound-method-h (2 before, 1 after)

-And an implementation here:
+And an implementation of that function here:

 ^code new-bound-method

 The constructor-like function simply stores the given closure and receiver.
-When the bound method is no longer needed, we free it:
+When the bound method is no longer needed, we free it.

 ^code free-bound-method (1 before, 1 after)

 The bound method has a couple of references, but it doesn't *own* them, so it frees nothing but itself.
-However, those references do get traced by the garbage
+However, those references do get traced by the garbage collector.
-collector:

 ^code blacken-bound-method (1 before, 1 after)